AreaLayer/Index/README.md

 # Disclaimer

-This product is in development
+This product is in development and isn't security token.